 GPA Notification - Students are encouraged to track their GPA on a regular basis in Populi (the Student Management System).
-The Registrar will inform students of their current GPA at the time of registration so they might be aware of their opportunity to graduate.
+The Registrar will inform students of their current GPA at the time of registration so they will be aware of any potential for graduation.